An Alexa skill that helps find recipes and gives easy-to-follow step-by-step cooking directions.

 A: Bipbipbip…Check on your tomatos, if they are not charred yet, I’ll set a timer for another 10 minutes.

 A: Great.
 Your tomato is ready to be blended in blender and pour into large pot.
 Enjoy your meal!

 When I’m deciding on what to make, I might prefer to stick with what I like, but I also want variety from time to time.

 U: Alexa, save Chicken Parmesan as my favourite.

 A: Sure.
 Chicken Parmesan is now added to your favourite dishes.

 A: To hear all of your favourites, say my favourites.

 U: My favourites.

-A: Next in your favourites is Sweet and sour chicken.
+A: How about the Sweet and sour chicken?
 You only need chicken, flour, and soy sauce.
 You can also mix in whatever vegetables you like.
 Wanna have that for dinner?